bertt/3dtiles_alphamode/README.md

 ## Database

 See [create_cubes.sql](create_cubes.sql) for database script to create 6 cubes in Utrecht, with shader column.
+Alpha values go from '00' (South cube) to 'FF' (North cube).

 ## Results